COVID-19 and Childcare Information for Parents

 How You Can Help

 Child care providers are working hard to keep children and staff safe.
+They are heroes!
 You can help too.
-While rates of transmission of COVID-19 in child care programs is very low, everyone needs to do their part to avoid becoming infected.
-If you are sending your child to care, please do the following:
+While rates of transmission of COVID-19 in child care programs is low, everyone needs to do their part to avoid becoming infected.
+If you are sending your child to care, there are 8 things your family should do:

 - Wear a cloth face covering at all times when you are out and around other people.
 Children two years and older should wear face coverings with adult supervision.